-Absolute Companion Care, a trusted provider of home care in Sparks and the surrounding communities, has put together some important questions for you to address during the discussion:
+Absolute Companion Care has put together some important questions for you to address during the discussion:

 - Would you like to continue to live at home as you get older, or consider a move elsewhere?
 The vast majority of older adults wish to remain at home throughout aging over a move to an assisted living facility or a nursing home, or moving in with adult children.
 If this is the case with your parents, consider any changes which need to take place in order for that desire to become a reality: house modifications along with the general layout of the home, in addition to a plan for support if a disability, chronic illness, or simply the challenges of aging make it difficult to remain safe and independent.

 - What community services, amenities, and organizations would you like to continue to access?
 Of course, your parents will need to be able to get food and other necessary supplies and keep up with medical appointments and procedures, but discover what else may be essential to them as they get older, such as going to religious services, nail and/or hair salon appointments, sporting events, visits with friends and neighbors, etc. How will they keep up with these activities and tasks if they become unable to drive?

 - How will the price for any long term care needs be covered?
 Finances are frequently a sensitive topic to broach with your aging parents; however, it’s important to make certain that a plan is in place to meet future needs.
 If this hasn’t been done already, now is the perfect time for you to make sure your parents have designated a power of attorney and met with a financial planner who can review investments, savings, retirement funds, insurance, estate planning, etc. and develop a plan to cover any prospective expenses related to aging care.